-However, users of some systems have identified areas for improvement.
+Users of some systems have identified areas for improvement.
 In one system, users reported that the form would allow submission even if legally incomplete.
-To be considered a valid submission it had to be accompanied by either a legal argument or additional evidence, but if neither attachment was included the submission, the system would still accept the submission.
-By the time agency employees had reviewed and denied the submission on technical grounds, the time for filing may have elapsed.
+To be considered a valid submission it had to be accompanied by either a legal argument or additional evidence, but if neither attachment was included in the submission, the system would still accept the submission.
+By the time agency employees had reviewed and denied the submission on technical grounds, the time for filing might have elapsed.

-There are also technical considerations for designing forms in-house over using a PDF form.
-Adobe PDF makes Section 508 compliance relatively easy, but agencies that custom-design online forms would have to take into consideration Section 508 technical standards.
+There are also technical considerations for designing forms in-house instead of using a PDF form.
+Adobe PDF makes Section 508 compliance relatively straightforward, but agencies that custom-design online forms would have to take into consideration Section 508 technical standards.
+82